Aleksey Mitrofanov: Career

 Mitrofanov ran for mayor of Moscow in 1999 and again in 2003, unsuccessfully both times.
 He served in the Ministry of Internal Affairs of the Soviet Union.
 He holds degrees in international relations from the Moscow State Institute of International Relations and from the USA-Canada Institute of the Soviet Academy of Sciences.

 In 2005, he made and released a controversial erotic movie titled Yuliya, which portrayed two people called Misha and Yuliya in various sex scenes, who resembled then-Prime Minister of Ukraine Yulia Tymoshenko and President of Georgia Mikhail Saakashvili.
 He is also known for his strident nationalist comments.
 For instance, in November 2008, he claimed that the 2008–2009 Ukrainian financial crisis would shut down Ukraine's industry and that this collapse would make Ukraine become a part of the Russian Federation.

 Mitrofanov left the Liberal Democratic Party of Russia (LDPR) in August 2007 to join A Just Russia, led by Sergei Mironov.
 Opinion polls at the time suggested that the LDPR would fail to gain representation in the Duma following the election in December 2007, while Fair Russia was expected to gain seats.
 LDPR leader Vladimir Zhirinovsky said Mitrofanov's departure would actually improve Mitrofanov's former party image.

 Mitrofanov stood as the top candidate for the Fair Russia federal list in Penza during the 2007 Russian legislative election.
 He was not re-elected.

 In 2011, he was elected to the State Duma of the Russian Federation.

 t.A.T.u.
 Come Back

 In 2006, Mitrofanov's book t.A.T.u.
 Come Back (ТАТУ КАМ БЭК) was published, a text message collection inspired by the band t.A.T.u.
-The novel was later made into a movie titled You and I, starring Mischa Barton and the two members of t.A.T.u., Lena Katina and Julia Volkova.
+The novel was later made into a movie titled You and I, starring Mischa Barton, Anton Yelchin, and the two members of t.A.T.u., Lena Katina and Julia Volkova.